theobald-software/theobald-software.github.io/_includes/_content/en/sap-customizing/install-report-custom-function-module.md

 If you can’t do this on your own, please ask your SAP system administrator for help.

+### SAP transport
+You can either use SAP transport file *(thtrans.zip)*, which can be found in the ABAP subfolder of the installation folder of our software.

+### Manual installation
+Alternatively, do a manual installation of the function module as outlined below:

 First, create a new function group to place the function module in (name it ZXTRACT or change the name if you like).
 Create a new function module called Z_XTRACT_IS_REMOTE_REPORT.
 Set the attribute *remote enabled* to true.

 The screenshots below show how the import, export and tables parameters that must be created.